facil-io/cstl/fio-stl.md

 } fio_write_args_s;
 ```

-**Note**: these functions are thread safe except that message ordering isn't guarantied - i.e., multiple `fio_write2` calls from different threads will not corrupt the underlying data structure and each `write` will appear atomic, but the order in which the different `write` calls isn't guaranteed.
+**Note**: these functions are thread safe except that message ordering isn't guarantied if writing from multiple threads - i.e., multiple `fio_write2` calls from different threads will not corrupt the underlying data structure and each `write` will appear atomic, but the order in which the different `write` calls isn't guaranteed.

 #### `fio_close`